CozyHome/cozyhome-distance-gjk-js/README.md

 ## Distance-GJK in Three Dimensions:
 I wrote an implementation of the DGJK for usage in the Unity engine in one of my side projects.
 [Click here if you're interested in checking it out!](https://github.com/CozyHome/team_platformer--2-week-project/blob/main/WinterPlatformer/Assets/scripts/DistanceGJK.cs)

+## p5js Sketch Example:
+I'll get around to this tomorrow.
+I'm pretty tired so I apologize if you somehow find this before I've completed the page :(.